FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-Some people regard Tokoname as the sister city of Yixing.
-Indeed, as Yixing sounds with melodic chimes to gong fu cha enthusiasts, so does Tokoname for Japanese tea enthusiasts.
+Some people consider Tokoname a sister city of Yixing.
+Indeed, as Yixing sounds with melodic chimes to Gong Fu Cha enthusiasts, so does Tokoname for Japanese tea enthusiasts.

 Tokoname, Japan

 Tokoname city is located on the coast of Aichi prefecture, Japan.
 Most people know it for its clay and pottery production.
-It's also the location of one of the Six Ancient Kilns of Japan.
+It's also home of one of Japan's Six Ancient Kilns of Japan.

 The pottery history of this city dates back to the 12th-century Heian period.
-While the potters have been experimenting with the clay since that time, they truly perfected this pottery style in the 19th century after the building of climbing kilns (Anagama).
+While potters have been experimenting with clay since then, they perfected this pottery style in the 19th century after the construction of climbing kilns (Anagama).

-Since 2007, the Japanese government officially recognized Tokoname ware as a local brand.
-The government even named some prominent potters of this style National Treasures, for example, Yamada Jozan III.
+Since 2007, the Japanese government has officially recognized Tokoname ware as a local brand.
+The government even designated some prominent potters of this style National Treasures, such as Yamada Jozan III.
 Indeed, the unique skills of this city’s pottery artists are passed down through generations.

 Nowadays, tourists flock to this city to see the multiple pottery museums and clay statues situated around it.